IBM/bamoe-university/docs/guided_exercises/03_dmn/getting-started.md

 | :--:|
 |  **DMN Decision Table**|

-- The decision table was designed with using a DMN editor, this could be done in {{ product.canvas }}, VSCode, Business Central or realistically any DMN compatible design tool.
+The decision table was designed with using a DMN editor, this could be done in {{ product.canvas }}, VSCode, Business Central or realistically any DMN compatible design tool.
 With how {{product.name}} utilizes the DMN specification, we're easily able to import this diagram seamlessly in the tool that makes the most sense for our end user.

+Notice that:

 - The DMN decision table includes a *hit policy*, *inputs*, and *outputs*.